vighneshiyer/vighneshiyer.com/content/research/ideas_and_directions/the_next_dec_and_hci_breakthrough.md

 - https://news.ycombinator.com/item?id=43451742 (Bitter Lesson is about AI agents (ankitmaloo.com))
   - The point made in the blog post here is that AI agents can leverage RL to self-learn effectively.
 Therefore, don't try to do nit things to base models that keep getting better or can self evolve.

+- https://news.ycombinator.com/item?id=43559370 (Ace: Realtime Computer Autopilot (generalagents.com))
+  - Pretty cool, they run as an app on OSX which can hijack the keyboard and mouse and execute all kinds of user commands in natural language
+  - Getting closer to what I envision, but they don't have many APIs to work with - Apple can do a much better job internally just due to their vertical integration
+  - Still, this integration is quite finicky.
+The perplexity browser agent thing might be a better hooking point. (https://www.zdnet.com/article/perplexity-ai-teases-a-new-browser-for-agentic-search/)

+- The meta glasses are just not positioned correctly!
+There is too much emphasis on AR and having a screen on those glasses, which is technologically painful.
+It also introduces the complexity of 'apps' running locally on the glasses, and then there must be an OS (probably android), and then another SDK specialized for it... very painful
+  - The focus should be on the continuous capturing of your life, incorporating visual and audio cues
+  - e.g. after seeing ASV's Haas talk, I just want a transcript and summary, just give it to me! some photos too perhaps
+  - The glasses should sample the camera every now and then and then give me a report on how I spent my day.
+No need for all this random metrics software, just tell me based on what you see!
+How much time do I spend reading?
+What things am I reading about?
+What route did I walk today and is it special in any way?